NeLy-EPFL/flygym/doc/source/tutorials/path_integration.rst

 seeds for each of the three gaits: tripod gait, tetrapod gait, and wave gait.
 Each trial was 20 seconds long.
 In this tutorial, we will use only 5 trials for the tripod gait.
-We have uploaded the simulation data of the 5 random exploration trials to a SFTP server.
-Instead of running these simulations yourself (which would take roughly 20 minutes on a machine with 5+ cores), you can simply download the data by running the following code block:
+We have uploaded the simulation data of all trials to a SFTP server.
+Instead of running these simulations yourself (which would take roughly 20 minutes on a machine with 5+ cores), you can simply download the data by running the following code
+block:

 .. code-block:: ipython3

-    # TODO
+    # TODO.
+We are working with our IT team to set up a gateway to share these data publicly
+    # in a secure manner.
+We aim to update this by the end of June.
+Please reach out to us
+    # by email in the meantime.

 .. code-block:: ipython3